NAILSEA FOLK CLUB

 For ticketed events (Tithe Barn and Ringers events) we will expect people to book seats in advance and we will allocate seating prior to arrival.
 To facilitate this, we will maximise the use of TicketSource to enable us to know and be able to communicate with those coming.
 Admission on the night will be by exception and only if space allows.
 Tickets sales will be on a first come first served basis.

 We will provide additional spacing (min 3 m) between performers and audiences and will do what we can to increase ventilation for example opening doors and windows during break times.
-At the Tithe Barn and Ring of Bells we will encourage circular flows of traffic and have separate entrances and exits.
+At the Tithe Barn and Ring of Bells we will encourage circular flows of traffic through a oneway system and have separate entrances and exits.

 We will strive to reduce people waiting in queues for any period of time by ensuring sound checks happen on time.